-- Clinical indication: These orthopedic gels are indicated for patients who had failed to respond adequately to simple pain relief medications and or lifestyle modifications.
-Compared to other brands of orthopedic implant that can be used on a wide range of synovial joints, Orthovisc and Supartz are only intended to manage arthritic knee joints.
+These orthopedic gels are indicated for patients who had failed to respond adequately to simple pain relief medications and lifestyle modifications.
+Compared to other brands that can be used on a wide range of synovial joints, Orthovisc and Supartz are intended only to manage arthritic knee joints.

-- Active ingredient: Both Orthovisc and Supartz are made of highly purified hyaluronic acid gel that are free from potentially harmful pyrogen.
+Both Orthovisc and Supartz contain highly purified hyaluronic acid gel that is free from potentially harmful pyrogens.

-- Mechanism of action: Both brands of orthopedic implants are designed to mimic the biological action of the naturally occurring synovial fluid.
+Both brands are designed to mimic the biological action of the naturally occurring synovial fluid.
 Once the viscosupplement is injected into the articular space between the bones, the bones glide against each other smoothly.
-Painful symptoms of OA will then be significantly reduced, and patients can enjoy a better quality of life.
+Painful symptoms of osteoarthritis are significantly reduced, and patients can enjoy a better quality of life.

-- Administration technique: Both Orthovisc and Supartz should be administered into the synovial space between the bones.
-This intraarticular injection process can only be done by a certified and skilled healthcare professional once the affected joints had been assessed, cleaned, and disinfected.
-Any fluid effusion must also be removed prior to implantation of the hyaluronic acid gel to reduce the risk of undesirable side effects.
+Both Orthovisc and Supartz must be administered into the synovial space between the bones.
+This intraarticular injection process can only be done by a certified and skilled healthcare professional once the affected joint has been assessed, cleaned, and disinfected.
+Any fluid effusion must be removed prior to implantation to reduce the risk of undesirable side effects.

-- Contraindications: Though these 2 brands are of high-quality, they are still contraindicated from being injected in some groups of patients due to an unestablished safety profile: expecting or breastfeeding patients; pediatric patients; patients who are affected by serious joint inflammation; and patients who are affected by any skin disorders on the proposed areas of injections.
-Failure to comply to the warnings can result in health complications; hence, it is best that the patient’s medical history is extensively reviewed during the pre-procedural session to rule out any unsuitable candidates.
+Though these two brands are of high quality, they are contraindicated for use in some groups of patients due to an unestablished safety profile.
+These groups include expecting or breastfeeding patients, pediatric patients, patients who are affected by serious joint inflammation, and patients who have skin disorders affecting the proposed area of injection.
+Failure to comply to the warnings can result in health complications; hence, it is best that the patient’s medical history is extensively reviewed during the pre-procedural session.

-- Possible side effects: Following the viscosupplementation process, patients may develop some commonly reported inflammatory reactions such as swelling and pain.
+Following the viscosupplementation process, patients may develop some commonly reported inflammatory reactions such as swelling and pain.
 These side effects are generally contained within the injection area.
-In addition, patients may also experience fluid buildup around the treated joints.
-Patients must be taught to obtain quick medical attention if any of the side effects worsen or persist.
+Patients may also experience fluid buildup around the treated joints.
+Patients must obtain quick medical attention if their side effects worsen or persist.